ParasMohan/Mark-Eight-Emoji-Interpreter-WebApp/README.md

 # Mark-Eight-Emoji-Interpreter-WebApp

-Tech Stack: A react app Created with CodeSandbox using HTML, CSS, javascript and react.js.
+Tech Stack: A react app Created with CodeSandbox using HTML, CSS, javascript.

 About:
 "Emoji Interpreter".
 This project was made as part of Level Zero of Neogcamp.